gioblu/PJON/src/strategies/ThroughSerialAsync/README.md

 #### Why PJON over Serial?
 Serial communication is fast and reliable but it is often useless without all the features PJON contains. `ThroughAsyncSerial` has been developed to enable PJON communication through a serial data link.
 Adding PJON on top of Serial it is possible to leverage of the PJON protocol layer features like acknowledge, addressing, multiplexing, packet handling, 8 or 32-bit CRC and traffic control.

-Being impossible to detect or avoid collisions over a serial port, `ThroughSerialAsync` has been developed primarily to be used in master-slave mode. `ThroughSerialAsync` in multi-master mode, being unable to detect or avoid collisions, operates using the pure ALOHA medium access method.
-Of all contention based random multiple access methods, pure ALOHA, which maximum data throughput is only 18.4% of the available bandwidth, is the least efficient and should not be applied in networks where many devices often need to arbitrarily transmit data.
+Being impossible to detect or avoid collisions over a serial port, `ThroughSerial` has been developed primarily to be used in master-slave mode. `ThroughSerial` in multi-master mode, being unable to detect or avoid collisions, operates using the slotted ALOHA medium access method.
+Of all contention based random multiple access methods, slotted ALOHA, which maximum data throughput is only 36.8% of the available bandwidth, is one of the least efficient and should not be applied in networks where many devices often need to arbitrarily transmit data.

 `ThroughSerialAsync` performs well if used with ESP8266 and ESP32 where blocking procedures can strongly degrade functionality.
 The reception phase is entirely non-blocking.
 Sending and acknowledgement however are still blocking.